SoggyCow/FlipperZero-BadUSB-Payloads/Program Payloads/README.md

 ### Steps:

 1. **Save the Script**
-   Save the payload as a compatible file (`install_choco.txt`) per your tool’s specifications.
+   Save the payload as a compatible file (`install_chocolatey.txt`) per your tool’s specifications.

 2. **Load Your Device**
    Transfer the script to your keystroke injection device and follow its setup instructions.